Nearly Four Decades of Excellence in Pharmacokinetics Education

 - Comprehensive answer sheets for all workshop problems

-- All materials and slides delivered before each session
+- All materials and slides delivered prior to the course

 - Insights from leading industry scientists and academics